Museums in Dubai – Ranked from 10 to 1

 6. Saruq al Hadid Museum

-This one is a trip back in time.
-A long, long time back to the iron age.
-Considered one of the richest historical sites in the Arabian peninsula, the Saruq al Hadid archeological excavation site is in the southern region of Dubai at Rub Al Khali desert.
+This one is a trip back in time—a long, long time to the Iron Age.
+Considered one of the richest historical sites in the Arabian peninsula, the Saruq al Hadid archeological excavation site is in the southern region of Dubai, in the Rub Al Khali desert.

-This location was discovered by the ruler of Dubai in 2002 while flying over the desert.
+The ruler of Dubai discovered this location in 2002 while flying over the desert.
 He noticed a particular patch of sand that was darker than its surroundings.
 However, the artifacts are showcased in another, more accessible city.
 The Saruq al Hadid Museum is on the banks of Dubai Creek, nestled between many other historical buildings.
-It is inside an old house that once belonged to Sheikh Juma Bin Maktoum Al Maktoum.
+It is inside an old house belonging to Sheikh Juma Bin Maktoum Al Maktoum.

-Unlike most of us think, the history of human settlement in Dubai goes back thousands of years ago.
+Unlike most of us, the history of human settlement in Dubai goes back thousands of years.
 This museum displays human life in this desolate desert from the third millennium BCE.

 The Saruq al Hadid Museum uses cutting-edge technologies to narrate the past.
 There are immersive and informative video and audio presentations.
 Apart from the galleries, the museum lets everyone experience hands-on archeology.
 You can roll up your sleeves and dig up artifacts out of dirt from the simulated excavation site.
 Children will love this a lot.

-Even now, numerous things are being unearthed.
+Numerous things are still being unearthed.
 Therefore, the museum’s display is reorganized every three months to present the latest discoveries.

 Our recommendation: This museum is a rare gem.
-It is the only museum in Dubai where you can dive deep into the ancient history of Dubai.
+It is the only museum in Dubai where you can dive deep into the city’s ancient history.

 • Location: Shindagha, Bur Dubai